State Street Marathon Sailing

 In addition to being an active and vocal participant in the female and LGBTQ+ sailing community, Francesca has participated in panel opportunities such as her recent conversation with US Sailing to discuss challenges for fellow sailors and how to solve them.
 Providing further visibility to female and LGBTQ+ sailors is an important part of her passion in serving as a role model.

-When we teamed up with Francesca and Jesse to create our two-member sailing team on a quest to qualify for the 2024 Paris Olympics, we sought to showcase gender equity at its best.
+When we teamed up with Francesca and Jesse to create our two-member sailing team, we sought to showcase gender equity at its best.
 Today, as athletes working side-by-side in a sport that requires shared endurance, Francesca’s and Jesse’s teamwork and equal participation is very evident.
 We will be cheering Francesca and Jesse on as they work toward bringing visibility to the sailing community’s progress in elevating female athletes and their presence in long-endurance sports at a global level.

 Tapping Tech to Excel at Sailing